The Last One (Friends): Part 1

-Phoebe Buffay (Lisa Kudrow) and Joey Tribbiani (Matt LeBlanc) pack the belongings of Monica Geller (Courteney Cox) and Chandler Bing (Matthew Perry), who have accompanied Erica (Anna Faris) to the hospital.
-Rachel Green (Jennifer Aniston) leaves Ross Geller's (David Schwimmer) bedroom after their apparent reunion in the previous episode.
+Phoebe Buffay and Joey Tribbiani pack the belongings of Monica Geller and Chandler Bing, who have accompanied Erica to the hospital.
+Rachel Green leaves Ross Geller's bedroom after their apparent reunion in the previous episode.
 Erica gives birth to twins, much to the surprise of Monica and Chandler, who were expecting only one child.
 At his apartment, Joey shows Phoebe his house-warming gift for Monica and Chandler: a chick and duckling to replace the ones that died.
 Ross arrives and confesses to the pair that he slept with Rachel.
 Rachel emerges from her bedroom and, to his disappointment, tells Ross that their night together was "the perfect way to say goodbye".

 Later at the Central Perk café, Phoebe convinces Ross to tell Rachel how he feels about her before she leaves for her new job in Paris.
-As he is about to tell her, Central Perk manager Gunther (James Michael Tyler) confesses his love for Rachel.
+As he is about to tell her, Central Perk manager Gunther confesses his love for Rachel.
 Back at Monica and Chandler's apartment, Ross decides not to tell Rachel, for fear of rejection.
-She prepares to leave to catch her flight, but waits long enough for Monica and Chandler to return with the twins, named Erica (after their biological mother) and Jack (after Monica's father).
+She prepares to leave to catch her flight, but waits long enough for Monica and Chandler to return with the twins, named Erica (after their biological mother) and Jack (after Monica and Ross's father).
 After Rachel leaves, Ross has a change of heart, and Phoebe takes him in her taxi to follow Rachel to the airport.